 - Articles & Databases

-- Alphabetical and subject listings of our available databases.
+- o Alphabetical and subject listings of our available databases.

 - Cybersecurity

 - e-Journals A to Z List

 - Our automated (partially) method of finding e-Journals that we have access to even if buried in a full-text database.

 - ECE Library Guide

-- Library research guide for Electrical & Computer Engineering.
+- o Library research guide for Electrical & Computer Engineering.

 - Off-Campus / Wireless Access

-- EZ Proxy single sign on added as an option!
+- o EZ Proxy single sign on added as an option!

 - University Libraries Home Page

-- Our home page has links to the simple and advanced search functions for CAMEO our online catalog.
+- Our home page has links to the simple and advanced search functions for CAMEO - our online catalog.

-For additional questions regarding library resources, please contact Matt Marsteller, Head, CMU Science Libraries at matthewm@andrew.cmu.edu or by phone: 412-268-7212
+For additional questions regarding library resources, please contact Haoyong Lan, Engineering Librarian at haoyonglan@cmu.edu or by phone: 412-268-2443